-ABC's new Bachelor, Juan Pablo Galavis, has issued an apology for making anti-gay remarks on Friday about a potential homosexual bachelor.
+The new ABC Bachelor, Juan Pablo Galavis, has issued an apology for making anti-gay remarks on Friday about if the show brought in a homo-sexual bachelor.

-Galavis is a single dad with a daughter named Camilla, whose mom is Carla Rodriguez, an actress in Venezuela.
-He retired from soccer in 2008.
+Galavis is a single dad with a daughter named, Camilla, whose mom is Carla Rodriguez, an actress in Venezuela.
+He retired from soccer career in 2008.